Stuart Milner-Barry

-Sir Philip Stuart Milner-Barry KCVO CB OBE (20 September 1906 – 25 March 1995) was a British chess player, chess writer, World War II codebreaker and civil servant.
-He represented England in chess both before and after World War II.
-He worked at Bletchley Park during World War II, and was head of "Hut 6", a section responsible for deciphering messages which had been encrypted using the German Enigma machine.
-He was one of four leading codebreakers at Bletchley to petition the then-Prime Minister Winston Churchill directly for more resources for their work.
+Sir Philip Stuart Milner-Barry KCVO CB OBE (20 September 1906 – 25 March 1995) was a British chess player, chess writer, World War II cryptologist, and civil servant.
+He represented England in chess before and after World War II.

+During World War II he worked at Bletchley Park, from autumn 1943 heading "Hut 6", the section responsible for decrypting German Army and Air Force messages which had been enciphered on the Enigma machine.
+He was one of four leading cryptologists at Bletchley Park to petition then-Prime Minister Winston Churchill for more resources for their work.

 After the war he worked in the Treasury, and later administered the British honours system.
 In chess, he represented England in international tournaments, and lent his name to four opening variations.

 Early life and education

-Born in Hendon, London, Philip Stuart was the second of six children to a schoolteacher, Edward Leopold Milner-Barry, who died in 1917, and his wife, Edith Mary.
-A talented chess player, he won the first British Boys' Championship in 1923.
+Born in Hendon, London, Philip Stuart was the second of six children to a Professor of German and Teutonic Philology at the University College of North Wales, Edward Leopold Milner-Barry, who died from heart failure in 1917, and his wife, Edith Mary.
+His grandfather was William Besant, a mathematical fellow of St John's College, Cambridge.
+His older sister, Alda Milner-Barry, worked for MI1b during World War One and went on to be Professor of German at University College Galway and vice-principal of Newnham College, Cambridge.

+A talented chess player, Milner-Barry won the first British Boys' Championship in 1923.
 He was a pupil at Cheltenham College, and won a scholarship to Trinity College, Cambridge, where he obtained firsts in classics and moral sciences.
 He represented Cambridge in chess.
 At Cambridge, he befriended another chess player, C.H.O'D. (Hugh) Alexander, and composed a number of chess puzzles.
 Between 1929 and 1938 he was a city stockbroker, although he was unhappy with the work.
 From 1938, he was the chess correspondent for The Times, succeeded in 1945 by Harry Golombek.